YUSRIN20/demo-2/README.md

 git push -u origin main

 ```
-+I have created an empty folder in my file explorer and operand the folder in CMD.After operand the CMD
++ I have created an empty folder in my file explorer and operand the folder in CMD.After operand the CMD
 I just copy pasted and executed the lines one by one
-   +This First line `echo "#Demo-2" >> README.md` created an README.md file with the content `"# Demo-2".
+   + This First line `echo "#Demo-2" >> README.md` created an README.md file with the content `"# Demo-2".